 The paleo diet is one fad diet causing arguments all over the place.
 It claims to copy the diet of our hunter-gatherer ancestors from hundreds of thousands of years ago.
 The diet cuts out all dairy, grains and cereals and most processed foods.
 It encourages meat, nuts and seeds, fruits, vegetables and animal fats.

 Avoid.
-Although it promotes increasing fruit and veg, and limiting sugary, processed foods and drinks, cutting out whole food groups is unnecessary and can be dangerous.
+Although it promotes increasing fruit and veg, and limiting sugary, processed foods and drinks, cutting out whole food groups is unnecessary and can be bad for your health.

 These diets are typically low in carbohydrates and high in protein and/or fat.
 Carbs are usually only thought of as pasta, bread and rice, but many people don’t realise that lots of other foods contain carbs, like fruit, vegetables and dairy.